John Hughes's unrealized projects: Lovecats

-Molly Ringwald claimed that after he finished The Breakfast Club (1985), Hughes had written a script based on The Cure song, "The Love Cats."
+Molly Ringwald claimed that after he finished The Breakfast Club (1985), Hughes had written a script based on the song "The Love Cats" by The Cure.

 Oil and Vinegar

 After he finished Pretty in Pink (1986), Hughes wrote the script of a film titled Oil and Vinegar, which was to star Matthew Broderick and Molly Ringwald.
 According to Inquisitr, Broderick and Ringwald were to portray a couple who "spend a day in a motel room, swapping stories on life and love."
 According to Broderick, "It was very intimate: it was just the two of them, basically, is my memory, often in a car.
 It was a very typical romantic comedy about two very different people who fell in love, but it was very inventive in its smallness."

 The film was to have been released by Universal Pictures, but Hughes objected when the studio asked for rewrites.
 Therefore, the creative differences between Hughes and Universal, along with Broderick and Ringwald's scheduling conflicts, are credited for why the film was never made.